 What’s the Difference Between a Class A and Class B CDL?

-There are three different types of commercial driver’s licenses, designated Class A, Class B, and Class C. All three allow drivers to operate commercial motor vehicles, but they aren’t the same.
-The main difference between the three is the maximum gross vehicle weight rating (GVWR) associated with each one.
+There are three types of commercial driver’s licenses, designated Class A, Class B, and Class C. All allow drivers to operate commercial motor vehicles, but they aren’t the same.
+The main difference between the three is the maximum gross vehicle weight rating (GVWR) associated with each.